1. Questions seeking information

 - any questions remaining unanswered when business lapses need to be resubmitted in order to again appear in the database.
 Table Office staff write to senators during the election period, inquiring whether they wish to renew such questions when sittings resume.

 Questions submitted after a prorogation and before the new sittings will be processed and added to the database on the first sitting day, and the count for the 30-day rule is taken to begin on this day.

 For assistance with any of the matters covered by this guide, government senators or their staff should contact the Clerk Assistant (Table) on extension 3020 or firstname.lastname@example.org; and non-government senators or their staff should contact the Clerk Assistant (Procedure) on extension 3380 or email@example.com.

-Questions on notice can be lodged with the Senate Table Office (SG 25).
-Inquiries relating to questions on notice should be directed to the Questions Officer on extension 3014.
+Questions on notice can be lodged with the Senate Table Office (SG 25) and by email (firstname.lastname@example.org.
+Inquiries relating to questions on notice should be directed to the Director (Journals and Notice Paper) on extension 3015.